BOARD OF DIRECTORS

 Sandy has more than 30 years of experience in manufacturing, construction, and risk management-loss control.
 He lives in beautiful Thousand Oaks, Calif.
 He believes strongly in Mussar’s path of Jewish character development and spiritual growth. and that by practicing Mussar and as a Mussar Facilitator, he has helped close the gap between his ideals and the life he actually leads.

-Karen Cheniae, Co-President & Treasurer
+Karen Cheniae, Vice President & Treasurer

 Karen Cheniae, Dallas, Texas, is a CPA and Chief Financial Officer at Lebco, a retail and real estate development company.
 In her 25 years with Lebco she has supervised operations and administration of Lebco’s $70 million annual budget.
 Karen began practicing Mussar in 2011 and says she is honored to be able to give back to The Mussar Institute by serving as Treasurer.